ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-bt-navigator.md

 | `vector<string>` | [""]    |

 Description
 :   List of behavior tree node shared libraries.
-All Nav2 BT libraries are automatically included for you, so this only needs to include your new custom plugins (new to Jazzy).
+All Nav2 BT libraries are automatically included for you, so this only needs to include your new custom plugins.

 ### **`bt_loop_duration`**